Radler

 Did You Know?

-The name 'Radler' translates to 'cyclist' in German, as the drink was originally created as a refreshing beverage for cyclists in the early 20th century.
+The name 'Radler' translates to 'cyclist' in German, reflecting its origins as a refreshing drink for cyclists during long rides.

 Radler Variations